About 5% to 10% of breast cancers are thought to be hereditary, caused by abnormal genes passed from parent to child.

 We’ve known for many years that mutations in the BRCA1 and/or BRCA2 genes are linked to a higher risk of breast cancer.
-Women who have a BRCA1 or BRCA2 mutation (or both) can have up to an 80% risk of being diagnosed with breast cancer during their lifetimes.
+Women who have a BRCA1 or BRCA2 mutation (or both) can have up to a 72% risk of being diagnosed with breast cancer during their lifetimes.
 Now, we also know that other gene mutations are linked to breast cancer, including mutations in the PALB2, TP53, PTEN, and the BRIP1 genes.

 More than 500 researchers from around the world collaborated on two studies that discovered 72 genetic variants that are associated with a higher risk of breast cancer:

 - 65 of the variants are associated with a higher risk of breast cancer in general

 - 7 of the variants are associated specifically with a higher risk of hormone-receptor-negative breast cancer

 One study was published online on Oct.
 23, 2017 by the journal Nature; the other also was published online on Oct.
 23, 2017 by the journal Nature Genetics.
 Read the abstract of:

 - “Association analysis identifies 65 new breast cancer risk loci”

 - “Identification of ten variants associated with risk of estrogen-receptor-negative breast cancer”